-- 1. Develop and use good judgment. - 2.
+- 1. Develop and use good judgment. (no food or drink near devices; follow all teacher rules; use as directed for school assignments; no defacing of devices) - 2.
 Inform a teacher immediately if somebody makes an inappropriate comment to you via the Internet or network.
 Never answer messages from strangers who contact you over the Internet, and never offer information of any kind about you or your family.
 Never arrange to meet with strangers who have or may attempt to contact you via the Internet. - 3.
 Be careful not to access, transmit, or possess material that is profane, abusive, harassing or otherwise questionable. - 4.
 Properly identify the source of material incorporated in your own work; do not plagiarize.
 Dissemination or printing of copyrighted materials (including articles and software) is a violation of copyright laws. - 5.
 Porter-Gaud resources are not for use in any commercial activities, gambling or political lobbying. - 6.
 The computer lab is a very busy place; when sitting at a computer, you should be using it.
 Courtesy dictates that you not tie up the use of Porter-Gaud computers, network, printers, etc with tasks that are unrelated to Porter-Gaud academic and extracurricular obligations. - 7.
 Maintain your privacy.
 Users are responsible for their own actions and words as well as for their own account.
 Never share passwords, use another student's School network account, or use the password belonging to someone else. - 8.
 Always be polite and respectful to people with whom you are communicating.
-Take pride in correctness of your grammar and spelling and the clarity of your phrasing.
+Take pride in the correctness of your grammar and spelling and the clarity of your phrasing.